Geometric interpretation of quantitative instability: An algebraic interpretation and a result by Kempf

-From here on we assume that $G$ is defined over a fix field $k\subseteq \RR$. \begin{de}[$k$-algebraic geodesics and Busemann functions] A geodesic ray $\gamma:[0,\infty)\to M$ is called \emph{$k$-algebraic} if it associated to a $k$-algebraic group homomorphism $\tau\in \Hom_k(\GG_m, G)$.
-The shrinking constant $a_\tau$ of $\tau$ depends on $\gamma$ up to a multiplication by a rational constant and is called \emph{the shrinking constant of $\gamma$}.
-In this case let $\beta_\gamma$ be the Busemann function defined by $\gamma$ (as in \eqref{eq: busemann def}).
-For every $q\in \QQ^{>0}$ the function $qa_\tau\beta_\gamma$ is called the \emph{$k$-renormalized Busemann function}. \end{de} We can now provide an algebraic analogous of Theorem \ref{thm: class equiv busemann}.
+From here on we assume that $G$ is defined over a fixed field $\ell\subseteq \RR$. \begin{de}[$\ell$-algebraic geodesics and Busemann functions] A geodesic ray $\gamma:[0,\infty)\to M$ is called \emph{$\ell$-algebraic} if it is associated to an $\ell$-algebraic group homomorphism $\tau\in \Hom_\ell(\GG_m, G)$.
+In this case, let $\beta_\gamma$ be the Busemann function defined by $\gamma$ (as in \eqref{eq: busemann def}) and $a_\tau$ be the renormalization constant of $\tau$.
+For every $q\in \QQ^{>0}$ the function $qa_\tau\beta_\gamma$ is called the \emph{$\ell$-renormalized Busemann function}. \end{de} We can now provide an algebraic analogous of Theorem \ref{thm: class equiv busemann}.